fer-checa/fer-checa/README.md

 # Hi I´m Fer Checa 👋

-Systems Engineer entering the world of developers with Java Script, React.JS and Node.JS ¡Eager to keep learning!
+I am a Systems Engineer and I am venturing into the world of programming with Java Script, React.JS and Node.JS.

+I am eager to continue learning!
 I am passionate about challenges and new things.
 I discovered that I love programming.

-I am currently working on the development of an eCommerce store.
-I’m looking to collaborate on web development projects...
+I am currently working on developing an e-commerce store.
+Looking to collaborate on web development projects...

 ## Skills